 Welding a plate slip-on flange is not just a shop preference.
 It is controlled by multiple documents, and each serves a different purpose.
 The flange standard, such as AWWA C207, ASME B16.5, or ASME B16.47, governs the flange’s sizing, rating, dimensions, and required product characteristics.

-The piping code governs whether a slip-on flange is acceptable for the service at all, and in some cases, how it must be welded.
-In process piping, ASME B31.3 can impose service-based restrictions on slip-on flanges and may require double welding in certain services.
+The piping code governs whether a slip-on flange is acceptable for the intended service and, in many cases, specifies the required welding configuration.
+In process piping, ASME B31.3 imposes strict service-based restrictions on slip-on flanges, often requiring double-fillet welding in high-pressure or hazardous applications.

 That means the weld is only “right” when it matches three things: